 6. Hire Help

 The best thing that we did for our wedding was to hire day-of coordinators.
 Perla and Mickey were the absolute best!
 I mean I don’t know what we would’ve down without them.
 Not only did they help execute everything during our wedding weekend but they helped with coordinating things in advance as well.
 They made sure to keep all of vendors on track.
 They even managed to wrangle our bridal party together which if you know our family, that’s no easy task at all.
+Having a wedding planner or coordinator can be extremely helpful to keep you organized.
 To this day, I joke that we’ll probably be their most difficult clients ever but they handled everything very professionally and with grace.
 I wouldn’t hesitate to recommend them again.

 7. Have Fun!